In this page

 - Establish a Peace Academy – Academi Heddwch – in Wales.

-- Seek to reform council tax to ensure a fairer system for all.
+- Seek to reform council tax to ensure a fairer and more progressive system.

 - Reform local government elections to reduce the democratic deficit.

 - Put in place a £65 million international learning exchange programme.

 - Reinvigorate our twinning relationships across the EU through a Young People’s Twinning Fund.

 Wales is unique in having made a promise that we will protect the interests of future generations as well as meeting the challenges of the present day.

 The initial Programme for Government published in June 2021 set out the 10 well-being objectives we are working towards this term, as well as outlining the steps we are taking to deliver these goals.
 Delivering these objectives will maximise our contribution to the well-being goals.

 This revised and extended Programme for Government maintains our commitment to these 10 well-being objectives.